 Music at a Freestyle Boogie

 At most boogies, the music is produced by a Disc Jockey, or DJ.
-The relationship between the dance and the DJ varies - some are paid in cash while others spin for fun; some dances adhere to guidelines regarding the types, volume, and variability of the music while others, such as Dance Spree, offer the DJ the same freedom to experiment as they do the dancers; some are organized by the DJs and some by community organizers who in turn recruit the DJs.
-Some DJs, to this day, prefer to pre-mix their playlists for greater precision, however most prefer to live in the moment, playing to their insiration (and sometimes to requests from dancers).
+The relationship between the dance and the DJ varies - some organizations pay DJs in cash while at others they spin for fun; some dances adhere to guidelines regarding the types, volume, and variability of the music while others, such as Dance Spree, offer the DJ the same freedom to experiment as they do the dancers; some are organized by the DJs and some by community organizers who in turn recruit the DJs.
+Some DJs, to this day, prefer to pre-mix their playlists for greater precision, however most prefer to live in the moment, playing to their inspiration (and sometimes to requests from dancers).

 Some boogies, however, use live music.
-Also called a Dance Jam, the live music is typically produced by skilled musicians who improvise together, weaving notes together in the same spontaneous and intuitive manner as the dancers.
+Also called a dance jam, the live music is typically produced by skilled musicians who improvise as a group, weaving notes together in the same spontaneous and intuitive manner as the dancers.
 Dance Spree Live, the Dance Spree house band organized by Glenn Smith, puts on a few dance jams per year at Dance Spree.

 Over the years, the success of the freestyle boogie inevitably meant the branching of the family tree.
 Contact Improvisation, a slow-moving freestyle dance involving constant physical contact between two or more dancers, grew out of the freestyle boogie in the 1980s and has since spread around the world.
 Sanford Lewis, creator of An Intimate Dance, the preeminent documentary film on contact improvisation, at one point frequently attended Dance Spree.